joelr/developer.everydayhero.com/content/overview.md

 ## Authentication

 There is only one authentication scheme in place for the API: Token Authentication.
 Requests that require authentication will return a status of 401.

     $ curl -i -H "Authorization: Token token=your-token" https://everydayhero.com/api/v1

+Authenticated API access is tied at the campaign level - this means that any and all information created or updated can only take place within the specified campaign.

 ## Glossary

 Individual Page
 : A Supporter Page that is not participating in a team and is not a team page.

+Team Page
+: A Supporter Page that conatains other Individual Pages.
+These pages are said to be participating in a team.